MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 The simplest of the two remaining annotations is `@Property`.
 This annotation is entirely optional.
 If you leave this annotation off, Morphia will use the Java field name as the document field name.
 Often times this is fine.
 However, some times you'll want to change the document field name for any number of reasons.
-In those cases, you can use `@Property` and pass it the name to be used when this class is serialized out to a document to be handed off to mongodb.
+In those cases, you can use `@Property` and pass it the name to be used when this class is serialized out to a document to be handed off to MongoDB.

 This just leaves `@Reference`.
 This annotation is telling Morphia that this field refers to other Morphia mapped entities.
 In this case
-Morphia will store what mongodb calls a `DBRef` which is just a collection name and key value.
+Morphia will store what MongoDB calls a [`DBRef`](http://docs.mongodb.org/manual/reference/database-references/#dbrefs) which is just a collection name and key value.
 These referenced entities must already be saved or at least have an ID assigned or Morphia will throw an exception.

 ## Saving Data